elocremarc/Plantbox/README.md

 ```
 Password:raspberry
 ```
-It is highly recommended that you change the password to the Pi immediately.
-Change the password inside of raspi-config.
+It is highly recommended that you change the password immediately.
+You can change it with raspi-config.
 ```
-$ sudo rasp-config
+$ sudo raspi-config
 ```
 You might need to reconnect to your SSH session after you change your password.
-Once you are connected to your Raspberry Pi with a SSH connection you are ready to install this app.
+Once you are connected to your Raspberry Pi with a SSH connection you are ready to install to get going.

 Make sure your have Git installed.
 ```